tobigithub/ms2class-1/README.md

-# Prediction compound sub class from Mass spectora
+# Prediction compound's subclass from Mass spectora

 Overview
 This is Keras, LightGBM and XGBoost implementation for the task of multi-class classification from Mass Spectora.